How it all began

 Cut off from the world, a group of 22 architects who have gathered in Zermatt for a team-building seminar, can no longer return to Geneva.
-Head over heels, they are accommodated in a former boarding house that was purchased shortly before by a colleague and partner of the Jundt engineering firm, Gaston Krüger.
+Head over heels, they are accommodated in a former boarding house that was purchased shortly before by a colleague.

-Although he lives in Geneva, Gaston is a Zermatt local at heart.
+Although he lives in Geneva, the new owner is a Zermatt local at heart.
 For over thirty years, he has regularly been climbing down the walls of the Matterhorn together with his best friends.
 Their passion for mountaineering originated in the ski camps of the University of Geneva, and it has only grown since then.
-At one point, Gaston acquired a chalet together with Enzo and Dan.
+At one point, he acquired a chalet together with two friends.
 They converted it into a sort of climbing headquarters – until their wives pulled the plug on the party.

 One day, the former boarding school next to their chalet is put up for sale.
 The friends do not deliberate very long and decide to purchase the property from the Biner family.
 The new addition is ideal for accommodating friends and visitors.